Television: 3D

 3D television conveys depth perception to the viewer by employing techniques such as stereoscopic display, multi-view display, 2D-plus-depth, or any other form of 3D display.
-Most modern 3D television sets use an active shutter 3D system or a polarized 3D system, and some are autostereoscopic without the need of glasses.
+Most modern 3D television sets use an active shutter 3D system or a polarized 3D system, and some are autostereoscopic without the need for glasses.
 Stereoscopic 3D television was demonstrated for the first time on 10 August 1928, by John Logie Baird in his company's premises at 133 Long Acre, London.
 Baird pioneered a variety of 3D television systems using electromechanical and cathode-ray tube techniques.
 The first 3D television was produced in 1935.
 The advent of digital television in the 2000s greatly improved 3D television sets.
-Although 3D television sets are quite popular for watching 3D home media such as on Blu-ray discs, 3D programming has largely failed to make inroads with the public.
-Many 3D television channels which started in the early 2010s were shut down by the mid-2010s.
-According to DisplaySearch 3D televisions shipments totaled 41.45 million units in 2012, compared with 24.14 in 2011 and 2.26 in 2010.
+Although 3D television sets are quite popular for watching 3D home media, such as on Blu-ray discs, 3D programming has largely failed to make inroads with the public.
+As a result, many 3D television channels that started in the early 2010s were shut down by the mid-2010s.
+According to DisplaySearch 3D television shipments totaled 41.45 million units in 2012, compared with 24.14 in 2011 and 2.26 in 2010.
 As of late 2013, the number of 3D TV viewers started to decline.